vmware-samples/vmware-blockchain-samples/vmbc-ethereum/vmbc-deployment/vmbc-four-node-one-client-deployment-with-logging/README.md

-# VMBC Four Node One Client Sample Deployment With Logging
+# VMware Blockchain Four Node One Client Sample Deployment With Logging
 The sample VMware Blockchain for Ethereum deployment includes a set of Helm charts for four Replica nodes and one Client node.
 The deployment on Kubernetes must only be on a supported host with a single cluster.

 Replica nodes are the participants in the consensus algorithm, concord-bft.
 Client nodes are the clients in the blockchain network running ethrpc.